-Objectivity: Objectivity includes whether disseminated information is accurate, clear, complete, and unbiased both in presentation and substance.
+Objectivity: Objectivity includes whether disseminated information is presented to the users in an accurate, clear, complete, and unbiased manner both in presentation and substance.
 In a financial or statistical context, the original and supporting data shall be generated, and the analytic results shall be developed, using sound statistical and research methods.